Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step11.md

 >Note: If your browser shows an error message relating to timeouts, make sure that you have added book.example.com to your hosts file, as discussed earlier in this chapter.

 Okay, now voilà?
 Great job!

-We are almost there, so let's finish strong.
+> SUCCESS!